🩺 Key Preventive Screenings: How to Protect Your Health for Years to Come

 For Adults 65+

-• Cognition: Regular memory and attention checks.
+• Cognition: Regular checks of memory and attention.

 • Fall Risk: Assessment of coordination and balance.